kittgen/kittgen-nestjs/packages/nestjs-typeorm-history/README.md

 `HistoryActionType` supports three possible values: `CREATED`, `UPDATED` and `DELETED`.

 The `MappedColumn` decorator can be used to map properties of an entity directly to a column.
-You don't need to use `jsonb`, alternativelly you can also use embedded entities:
+You don't need to use `jsonb`, alternatively you can also use embedded entities:

 ```ts
 @Column(() => User, { prefix: 'user' })